The Dreams of the Youth 2024

 Abacus Medicine Group’s journey to a strong Employer Brand

-In the ever-evolving world of pharmaceuticals, the Abacus Medicine Group has established itself as a key player, committed to enhancing access to affordable medicines.
-With a rapidly growing workforce of 1300 employees and operations in 12 European markets, the company has become a leader in critical and life-changing medicines, such as chemotherapy and immunosuppressive drugs.
+In the ever-evolving world of pharmaceuticals, the Abacus Medicine Group has established itself as a key player, committed to improving access to medicine.
+With a rapidly growing workforce of 1300 employees and sales to more than a dozen European markets, the company has become a leader in critical and life-changing medicines, such as chemotherapy and immunosuppressive drugs.
 This growth has been driven by a strong change mindset and a dedication to broadening access to healthcare, all while maintaining a human-centered approach.

 Jacob Mittun